aspose-ocr/Aspose.OCR-Documentation/cpp/developer-reference/save/file/_index.md

 - text
 ---

-To save recognition results to a file or write them to the memory stream, use [`page_save()`](https://reference.aspose.com/ocr/cpp/groupAspose#ga248e71b77ac6dbaf0c80630b2181cf29) method.
+To save recognition results to a file or write them to the memory stream, use [`asposeocr_page_save()`](https://reference.aspose.com/ocr/cpp/groupAspose#ga471631a25e3e645880b07975b4478d9d) function.

 The file format is defined by `save_format` property of [recognition settings](/ocr/cpp/settings/).
 The following formats are supported: